rundexter/documentation/source/includes/_tutorial.md

 }
 ```

 The only special requirement a Dexter module has outside of run/complete/fail is the explicit input and output definitions in `meta.json`.
 We need to identify each input we're expecting and define each output property we'll return.
-This metadata is used to allow the Dexter App editor to wire up our module with other modules based on the user's requirements.
+This metadata is used to allow the Dexter App Editor to wire up our module with other modules based on the user's requirements.

 Our inputs and outputs are pretty straightforward.
 We're just accepting a single input - an URL string - and outputting 4 different strings that we extract from the feed (URL / Title / Summary / Author).